 For you and me the spurs are where it’s at – single track off shoots that run deep into the woods.
 Some are built by Mountain bikers, BMX riders or motorcyclists.
 I’ve been checking them out for years and while many are simply access paths or dead ends to nowhere but many are kick butt off road trails.

 Sample 1: On the South branch at Oakton St. there is a good single track run on the north & south east sides of Oakton and one on the south west side – all are with yards of the street.
 The south east loop was built and maintained by some wildman who I’ve seen doing table tops off the ramps he builds.
-The trail starts right off with an excellent jump and proceeds back into the woods with severl hand built ramps/jumps banked corners tight trail fast open sections and more.
+The trail starts right off with an excellent jump and proceeds back into the woods with several hand built ramps/jumps banked corners tight trail fast open sections and more.

 Sample 2: On the North branch just past the access trail for Patawatomi Pond you can find a small trailhead that runs deep into the forest.
 Fast single track with sharp corners dismounts (for crossers, jumps for MTB’ers?).
-This trail takes you by a large open filed where if you search you’ll find the jump trail pictured below.